ptgott/comment-navigator/ROADMAP.md

   - Push the code and create the first release.
 You can set up an Action to trigger on release.
 Creating a release is done through the GitHub UI (https://docs.github.com/en/github/administering-a-repository/managing-releases-in-a-repository), using either an existing git tag or a tag you create.

 - Make sure the README is up to snuff

-- Fix issues with the navigation:
-  When you click the "previous" button, in the `click` event listener, `this.targetThread` is undefined.
-See when this might happen!

-  Also, when clicking "next" after answering a discussion, we skip the real next discussion.

 - Fix this bug: If you open the comment history panel with the Comment Navigator script running, an error occurs and the Google Document doesn't load